If you are a MUSIC TEACHER, this is for YOU! [UPDATED JANUARY 2021]

-Much has been written by many on safe practices for a return to teaching and learning in music, giving opinion and causing concern, and while all of it is valid, SAME recognises the need for concise support.
-To that end, SAME offers this link to the guidelines prepared by Music Mark, the UK Association for Music Education.
+Much has been written by many on safe practices for teaching and learning in music, giving opinion and causing concern, and while all of it is valid, SAME recognises the need for concise support.

-While no guidance is universal nor can it cover all eventualities, we recognise that all schools, departments, music rooms, situations are different, but please use the guidelines as support, as an anchor to seek safety and as a basis for your teaching.
+While no guidance is universal nor can it cover all eventualities, we recognise that all schools, departments, music rooms, situations are different.
+Guidelines and guidance are offered here as support, as an anchor to seek safety and as a basis for your teaching.

-This message will appear on the SAME website, is going to SAME members by mailchimp, will feature on SAME’s social media pages, via our Ambassadors to all schools, state and independent, and HE/FE, to the Music Education Partnership Group (with links to all formal and informal activities and education offshoots) and to Heads of Instrumental Teaching Scotland.
+This message on the SAME website went to SAME members by mailchimp, and featured on SAME’s social media pages, via our Ambassadors to all schools, state and independent, and HE/FE, to the Music Education Partnership Group (with links to all formal and informal activities and education offshoots) and to Heads of Instrumental Teaching Scotland.

-Significantly, SAME is also sending this message and the link to all 32 Scottish Local Authority Directors of Education seeking their understanding of the importance of music in the curriculum.
+Significantly, SAME also sent this message and the original link to all 32 Scottish Local Authority Directors of Education seeking their understanding of the importance of music in the curriculum.

 Fiona Sellar, Chair